steadybit/discovery-kit/docs/discovery-api.md

 ## Overview

-Discoveries are implemented with the help of DiscoveryKit and the discovery API through an implementation of an discovery provider.
+Discoveries are implemented with the help of DiscoveryKit and the discovery API through the implementation of a discovery provider.
 Discovery providers are HTTP servers implementing the discovery API to describe which discoveries are supported and how to execute these.
 The following diagram illustrates who is issuing calls and in what phases.
-Besides discoveries, the discovery provider is able to describe new target types and target attributes, which will be used by the platform ui to display and select targets.
+Besides discoveries, the discovery provider can describe new target types and attributes, which the platform user interface will use to display and select targets.

 ![UML sequence diagram showing in what order the APIs are called](discovery-flow.svg)